Cedric-Hj/DevOps-CICD-WebApp/Doc/7-  K8's HomeLab Setup.md

 ## ON Worker NODE
 Take a snapshot of the worker node VM before joining it to the cluster.
 You can shut down the node and restore the VM to the snapshot to rejoin it.
 You can also clone the VM from the snapshot to create another worker node.

-Run the command from the output of kubeadm init or from the token created above
+Run the command from the output of kubeadm init or from the token created above, it will lokk something like that:
 ```sh
 kubeadm join 192.168.0.101:6443 --token 9n0kiz.9lj3b60r3rbs27j1 --discovery-token-ca-cert-hash sha256:33da70046c2b6972731c6d33dc83036f3f8a50dfa51137743a4cf8f816ad899e
 ```

-## After worker node has join the cluster
+### After worker node has join the cluster

 Use get node and get pods command above to see the pods loading until the worker node status is Ready

-Change the role of the node to worker.
-Change "k8s-1" to the name of your Vm in case you've changed it:
+When ready, Change the role of the node to worker:

 ```sh
 kubectl label node k8s-1 node-role.kubernetes.io/worker=worker